 At the beginning of each harvest and before filling the dryer with grain make sure to inspect the dryer for rodent damage, proper belt and chain tension and missing or damaged safety shields.
-Test operate the dryer using the pre start check procedures located on pages 14-17.
+Test operate the dryer using the prestart check procedures located on pages 14-17.

-- Before attempting to operate the dryer make sure that all safety shields are in place, all plenum bottom closure panel doors are closed, all rear access doors are closed and all personnel are clear of the grain dryer and grain handling machinery. - 2 Turn all selector switches on the control panel to the off position. - 3 Turn on the electrical power supply to the dryer, and move the safety disconnect handle mounted on the dryer's upper power box to on. - 4 Turn the control power switch to on.
+- Before attempting to operate the dryer make sure that all safety shields are in place, all plenum bottom closure panel doors are closed, all rear access doors are closed and all personnel are clear of the grain dryer and grain handling machinery. - 2.
+Turn all selector switches on the control panel to the off position. - Turn on the electric power supply to the dryer, and move the safety disconnect handle mounted on the dryer's upper power box to on. - 4.
+Turn the control power switch to on.
 The switch will light up.
 A copyright message, model number, total running time in hours and minutes, current date and time will appear.
-At this point the controller will look out all other dryer functions.
+At this point the controller will lock out all other dryer functions.
 Once the date and time appear, press reset, and the dryer will perform its safety circuit checks.
 If a fault is found the cause will be displayed on the LCD.
-If all safeties do not detect a problem the
+If all are found safe the controller will

-- controller will allow the electronic fuel shutoff valve to be manually opened, if so equipped, and the drying mode switch will light up, indicating that the dryer is ready to be started. - 5.
+- allow the electronic fuel shutoff valve to be manually opened (if so equipped), and the drying mode switch will light up, indicating that the dryer is ready to be started. - 5.
 Move the load auger switch to manual, and push the dryer power start switch.
 The top auger will immediately start, and the load auger switch will light up.
-If additional loading equipment is wired to the dryer it will also start immediately. - 6.
-When the dryer is full of grain the top auger will stop automatically, and any auxiliary loading equipment wired to the dryer will also stop.
+If additional grain handling equipment is wired to the dryer it will also start immediately. - When the dryer is full of grain the top auger will stop automatically, and any grain handling equipment wired to the dryer will also stop.